pchavanne/yadll/docs/user/tutorial.rst

     # saving network paramters
     net.save_params('net_params.yp')

-Now you can retrieve the model with those parameters, but you have to recreate the model and load the parameters.
+Now you can retrieve the model with those parameters, but first you have to recreate the model.
 When loading the parameters, the network name must match the saved parameters network name.

 .. code-block:: python